linzinha/kolmafia-consigliere/README.md

-A mafia updater optimized for Mac!
+A mafia updater for either MacOS or Windows!

 # Installation and setup